stefsarikaya/Funny-Geography-Game/README.md

-## Hangman Game
+## Funny Geography Game

-Original code from [Brad Traversy](https://github.com/bradtraversy/vanillawebprojects/blob/master/hangman/).
-The original uses vanilla JavaScript.
-This has been convered into React.
+The code uses JavaScript.
+This code has been created with React.
 ## How To Play The Game

-Select a letter to figure out a hidden word in a set amount of chances
+It's a really simple rules.
+Select a letter to figure out a hidden country in a set amount of chances!

 ## Project Specifications

-- Display hangman pole and figure using SVG
+- Display figure using SVG
-- Generate a random word
+- Generate a random country
-- Display word in UI with correct letters
+- Display country in UI with correct letters
-- Display wrong letters
+- Display country letters
-- Show notification when select a letter twice
+- UI show notification when select a letter two times
-- Show popup on win or lose
+- UI show popup on win/lose
-- Play again button to reset game
+- UI with "play again button" to reset game